snonux/gemtexter/README.md

 You will find the `./header.html.part` and `./footer.html.part` files, they are minimal template files for the HTML generation.
 There's also the `style.css` for HTML.

+### Special HTML configuration

+`gemtexter` will never touch the `../$BASE_CONTENT_DIR/html/.domains`, as this is a required file for a Codeberg page.
+Furthermore, the `robots.txt` file won't be overridden as well.

-### Special Markdown configuration
+### Special Markdown configuration for GitHub pages

 `gemtexter` will never touch the `../$BASE_CONTENT_DIR/md/_config.yml` file (if it exists).
 That's a particular configuration file for GitHub Pages. `gemtexter` also will never modify the file `../$BASE_CONTENT_DIR/md/CNAME`, as this is also a file required by GitHub pages for using custom domains.
-Same applies to `../$BASE_CONTENT_DIR/html/.domains`, as this is a required file for a Codeberg page.

 ## Store all formats in Git